xpack/web-jekyll/pages/core/xpm/cli/link.md

 an application.

-It does this by replacing the links to the read-only folders in the central storage by links to writable folders.
+It does this by replacing the links to the read-only folders in the global xPacks store by links to writable folders.

 This is done in two steps:

-- create a special link (called `.link`) from the central storage to the writable folder; this is done by invoking `xpm link` in the writable folder
+- create a special link (called `.link`) from the global xPacks store to the writable folder; this is done by invoking `xpm link` in the writable folder
 - replace the link in the application with a link to the above `.link`;